 The gameplay is as fun as ever.
 From going guns blazing on enemies to wing gliding to your next location to silently taking out guards with your bow and knife, this game has it all.

 Plus, the island is a gorgeous tropical paradise that is so much fun to explore and get lost in.

 Far Cry 6 just might be a worthy sequel to what I, and many others, consider to be the best Far Cry game.

 RELATED: 15 Powerful Gods Kratos Could Face In God of War 6

 Surely you saw this coming, right?
 Of course, Far Cry 3 is the best game in the franchise.

-The developers took what made the second game successful to the next level with a villain that is probably one of my all-time favourite villains (in any form of entertainment).
+The developers took what made the second game successful to the next level with a villain who is probably one of my all-time favourite villains (in any form of entertainment).